 Find out more in the case study below.

-Invinity VS3 modules were chosen for the project due to their ability to perform deep charge/discharge cycles multiple times each day; safely, reliably and without degradation.
-These characteristics mean our flow batteries are ideally suited to grid-scale energy storage projects requiring high asset utilisation or long (2 – 10 hour) charge/discharge durations.
+As part of a consortium of partners delivering the entire hybrid battery project, Invinity was chosen because its VS3 modules are able to perform deep charge/discharge cycles multiple times each day; safely, reliably and without degradation.
+These characteristics mean our flow batteries are ideally suited to the “heavy-lifting” requirements of grid scale energy storage projects with high asset utilisation or long (2 – 10 hour) charge/discharge durations.

-In a hybrid system, flow batteries can be used to ‘front-end’ lithium-ion or other technologies, acting as a first responder for a proportion of system use.
-Using non-degrading flow battery technology in this manner reduces throughput on limited cycle technologies such as lithium-ion or lead-acid for example, which can then be used infrequently to provide additional charge or discharge power when required.
+The hybrid nature of this battery will ensure the maximum potential of this system can be achieved over a longer time period.
+In a hybrid system, flow batteries can be used to ‘front-end’ lithium-ion or other technologies, acting as a first responder for a large proportion of system use.
+Using non-degrading flow battery technology in this manner reduces throughput on limited cycle technologies such as lithium-ion to prolong their life.
 This is demonstrated in the diagram below.